sigsum/log-go/doc/roles.md

 A secondary node interacts only with the primary node.
-It is configured with its own signing key (corresponding signatures are seen and verified only by the primary), and the public key of the primary, and the base url of the primary node's internal HTTP API.
+It is configured with its own signing key (corresponding signatures are seen and verified only by the primary), the public key of the primary, and the base url of the primary node's internal HTTP API.

-The secondary periodically polls the primary for new leaves, and copies them to the secondary's trillian instance.
+The secondary periodically polls the primary for new leaves, and copies them to the secondary's Trillian instance.
 The trillian instance is configured with a `PREORDERED_LOG` tree and without a sequencer.
 Polling should use a frequency that is higher than the primary's publishing frequency, typically on the order of once every